 Step 2: Update your Lovable app (if needed)

-“When a user signs up, add a row to the user_signups table with their email and name”
+“When a user clicks the Like button, add a row to the comment_likes table”

 Or for something like order confirmations: